-- Check 'Enforce password protection' to require passwords on link shares. - Check 'Set default expiration date' to require an expiration date on link shares. - Check 'Allow public uploads' to allow two-way file sharing.
+- Check 'Enforce password protection' to require passwords on link shares. - Check 'Set default expiration date' to require an expiration date on link shares. - Check 'Allow public uploads' to allow two-way file sharing. - If you encounter timeouts for downloading or uploading large files, you can use the option 'davstorage.request_timeout' in your 'config.php' to increase the timeout.
+The default value is 30 seconds.

-Your Apache Web server must have 'mod_rewrite' enabled, and you must have 'trusted_domains' correctly configured in 'config.php' to allow external connections (see [Installation wizard](#)).
+Your Apache Web server must have 'mod_rewrite' enabled, and you must have 'trusted_domains' correctly configured in 'config.php' to allow external connections (see Installation wizard).
 Consider also enabling SSL to encrypt all traffic between your servers .